mindojune/mindojune.github.io/about.md

 title: "About"
 ---

-Hello, I am Do June Min, currently a second year MS student at the University of Michigan studying Computer Science.
+Hello, I am Do June Min, currently a first year PhD student at the University of Michigan studying computer science.
+I graduated with a Bachelor's degree in computer science and mathematics from Swarthmore College.
+After that, I earned a MSc in computer science here at the University of Michigan.

 Some other versions of my first name are: Dojune, Do-june, DJ, and the Doj.